IHCCJavaII/docs/general-project-instructions/README.md

 you forked from (mine).
 This gives us a great layout for reviewing the changes you made and checking that the automated tests passed.

 To do this you will start with your repo open in GitHub.
-Click on the Pull Request tab located on the top bar.
+Click on the `Pull Request` tab located on the top bar.

-Click "New pull request".
+Click `New pull request`

 By default, the branches will be main and will target your main branch to merge into my repo's main branch.
-You can accept this and click "Create pull request".
+You can accept this and click `Create pull request`

 Give it a descriptive title and add a description of your changes.
-Then click "Submit pull request".
+Then click `Submit pull request`

 This will now show up on my side, and I can review your changes.
-It will also kick off an automated pipeline to run tests.
+It will also kick off an automated pipeline to run tests (if we set that up for this project).
 Give it a few minutes, and you'll see a checkmark next to the job.

 ## Step 7: Turn it in